 The [ITI-82] transaction is profiled as a RESTful search operation that searches syslog messages of any format or schema.
 The search request uses the syslog metadata only.

+9.2.5 Store AuditEvent Message Option

+The Store AuditEvent Message Option enables feed request, from an application to an ARR, of ATNA audit records using RESTful capabilities and FHIR resources.

+An Audit Sender or Audit Record Repository that supports this option shall implement the Send ATNA AuditEvent [ITI-XX] transaction.

+The [ITI-XX] transaction is profiled as a RESTful create operation that post ATNA audit records as FHIR AuditEvent resources that the Audit Record Repository will store either as a FHIR resource or either as a DICOM message based on the technology on which has been implemented.

 Editor: make the following changes in Table 9.3-1.

 Table 9.3-1: ATNA - Required Actor Groupings